GGORZ10227216/OurScheme/readme.md

 Below, the word 'symbol' should be taken to mean : a symbol that is not a primitive symbol (i.e., it is not a pre-defined symbol)

-¡¯ 'car' expects its argument to be a cons-cell.
+ï¼Š 'car' expects its argument to be a cons-cell.

-¡¯ 'cdr' expects its argument to be a cons-cell.
+ï¼Š 'cdr' expects its argument to be a cons-cell.

-¡¯ 'quote' expects its argument to be an S-expression.
+ï¼Š 'quote' expects its argument to be an S-expression.

-¡¯ 'define' expects that either its first argument is a symbol or its first argument is a list of one or more symbols.
+ï¼Š 'define' expects that either its first argument is a symbol or its first argument is a list of one or more symbols.

-¡¯ 'lambda' expects that its first argument is a list of zero or more symbols.
+ï¼Š 'lambda' expects that its first argument is a list of zero or more symbols.

-¡¯ 'let' expects its first argument to be a list of one or more pairs, with the first element of each pair being a symbol.
+ï¼Š 'let' expects its first argument to be a list of one or more pairs, with the first element of each pair being a symbol.

-¡¯ '+', '-','*','/' expect their arguments to be numbers.
+ï¼Š '+', '-','*','/' expect their arguments to be numbers.

-¡¯ '>', '>=','<','<=','=' expect their arguments to be numbers.
+ï¼Š '>', '>=','<','<=','=' expect their arguments to be numbers.

-¡¯ 'string-append' and 'string>?' expect their arguments to be strings.
+ï¼Š 'string-append' and 'string>?' expect their arguments to be strings.

-¡¯ 'set!', 'set-car!' and 'set-cdr!' expect their first argument to be a symbol.
+ï¼Š 'set!', 'set-car!' and 'set-cdr!' expect their first argument to be a symbol.

-¡¯ 'display-string' expects its argument to be a string.
+ï¼Š 'display-string' expects its argument to be a string.

-¡¯ 'load' and 'make-directory' expect their arguments to be strings.
+ï¼Š 'load' and 'make-directory' expect their arguments to be strings.

-¡¯ In all other cases, S-expressions or internal functions are expected as arguments.
+ï¼Š In all other cases, S-expressions or internal functions are expected as arguments.